 - It could immediately credit the amount of the overpayment to your account.

-- If the issuer does not take action and you send in a written request to your card company asking for a refund of the money, the issuer should follow up on this request within seven days of receiving it.
+- If the issuer does not take action and you send in a written request to your asking for a refund of the money, the issuer should follow up on this request within seven days of receiving it.
 You could also put in an electronic or oral request to have the money refunded.

 - In case you haven’t taken any proactive steps, the issuer could also make a good faith attempt to refund to you any part of the overpayment that is still outstanding after six months.
 It could issue you a check, for instance, or credit your bank account.
 If the bank cannot locate you from your last known address or telephone number, it need not take any further action.